 Still, there are ways you can go about giving your staffers more control over their schedules without leaving you shorthanded.
-Onboard part-time or seasonal hires to ease the workload during your busiest periods.
+Use the services of a contract staffing agency to ease the workload during your busiest periods.
 Allow full-timers to flex their 40 hours outside of the typical Monday to Friday schedule, like four ten-hour days or split shifts.
 Use contract workers to fill gaps when there is a high demand for time off, like around the holidays.
 Consider investing in infrastructure like cloud-based service platforms that enable employees to work remotely.

 More and more, the most innovative companies are realizing that the strict 40-hour, five-day workweek is becoming a thing of the past.
 The best companies will not only accept the shift, but find new ways to embrace it that are both good for business and attractive to candidates.

 Customer Service Hiring Tip #6: Invest in training

 Employees value training.
 According to a LinkedIn survey, 94% of employees say they would stay at a company longer if it invested in their learning and development, which means allocating resources for training is a win-win.
 The employee benefits from resources that expand their skills and increase their ability to do their job, while the employer benefits from the fruits of those skills and in the form of a more engaged workforce.
 When you fold your training opportunities into your employer branding materials, the benefits will also extend to an increased ability to recruit top talent.